-d.
-Fecal Coliform Bacteria: The previous permitting action established, and this permitting action is carrying forward, seasonal monthly average and daily maximum concentration limits of 15 colonies/100 ml and 50 colonies/100 ml, respectively, for fecal coliform bacteria, which are consistent with the National Shellfish Sanitation Program.
-The permit established a minimum monitoring frequency requirement of once per week (1/Week), which is based on Department guidance for POTWs permitted to discharge between 0.1 and 0.5 MGD, and a "grab" sample type.
+e.
+Fecal Coliform Bacteria: The previous permitting action established a seasonal monthly average and daily maximum concentration limits of 15 colonies/100 ml and 50 colonies/100 ml, respectively, for fecal coliform bacteria, which are consistent with the National Shellfish Sanitation Program, a minimum monitoring frequency requirement of three times per week (3/Week), which is based on Department guidance for POTWs permitted to discharge between 1.5 and 5.0 MGD, and a "grab" sample type.
 Bacteria limits are seasonal and apply between May 15 and September 30 of each year, however, the Department reserves the right to require year-round disinfection to protect the health, safety and welfare of the public.